 Exploratory analysis of survey responses for GNSUM estimation (based on Feehan and Salganik, 2014)

-Number in sample frame – number of respondents in domestic work in the UK within the past 12 months.
+Number in sample frame – number of respondents in domestic work in the UK within the past 12 months. (sum of Q5==0)

 Calculation:

 Total number of respondents, excluding incomplete responses and any respondents not in DW in the past 12 months.